thewileylab/shinyREDCap/README.md

 and write access to a previously created REDCap project.
 Additionally, users must request an API key.

-To get a feel for the modules, you may run the demo application:
+To get a feel for the module, you may run the demo application:

 ``` r
 shinyREDCap::run_app()